msadecki1-chwy/a11y-decks/IntroA11y.md

 ![bg right:33%](introA11y/timbl.png)

 - Designing and Engineering for Everyone
-- “The power of the web is in its universality...” – Tim Berners-Lee
+- “The power of the web is in its universality.
+Access by everyone regardless of disability is an essential aspect.” – Tim Berners-Lee

 ---